ebeauce/beampower/docs/_sources/introduction.rst.txt

 Required software/hardware:
 ---------------------------
-* A C compiler that supports OpenMP (default Mac OS compiler clang does not support OpenMP; gcc can be easily downloaded via homebrew),
+* A C compiler that supports OpenMP (clang with Mac computers is fine but must be used with specific flags, see Makefile),
 * CPU version:  Python 3.x,
 * GPU version: Python 3.x and a discrete Nvidia graphics card that supports CUDA C with CUDA toolkit installed.